Review & Rating

 If an excellent, well designed and engineered, stylish and awesomely finished American faucet is your dream, Sigma® by American Faucet and Coatings Corporation is a faucet line you absolutely should look at.

-Founded in 1992 by Susan and Charles Butler, American Faucet and Coatings Corporation is a specifier, assembler and importer of decorative sanitary ware and plumbing fixtures with a 100,000 square foot facility in Vista, CA. It sells several lines of faucets, including the Sigma and the Sigma Reserve Collection.
+Founded in 1992 by Susan and Charles Butler, American Faucet and Coatings Corporation is an assembler and importer of decorative sanitary ware and plumbing fixtures with a 100,000 square foot facility in Vista, CA. It sells several lines of faucets, including the Sigma and the Sigma Reserve Collections.

-But, residential faucets are just a part of its business which is basically the design, prototyping and manufacturing of anything of on earth, smaller than a truck, that can be made of brass, copper or stainless steel.
-It makes sports equipment, lighting, and door hardware as well as custom fittings and components for Seachrome (commercial bath and washroom products), Water, Inc. (water filtration), Cole and Co. (very expensive vanities), (faucets), and (faucets).
-It also designs and fabricates custom faucets and fittings for hotels, motels and casinos, for example, the new Hotel Del Coronado in San Diego.
-If you happen to need a truly unique faucet in quantities of several thousand for your next hotel, motel or casino project, American Faucet may be the place to look.
+Residential faucets are just a part of its business which is basically the design, prototyping and manufacturing of anything on Earth, smaller than a truck, that can be made of brass, copper or stainless steel.
+It makes sports equipment, lighting, and door hardware as well as custom fittings and components for Seachrome (commercial bath and washroom products), Water, Inc. (water filtration systems), Cole and Co. (vanities), (faucets), and (faucets).
+It also designs and fabricates custom faucets and fittings for hotels, motels and casinos.
+If you happen to need a truly unique faucet in quantities of several hundred for your next hotel, motel or casino project, American Faucet may be the place to look.

-The company assembles, finishes and polishes faucets in its California facility, which is, according to a company spokesman, as a "zero discharge" finisher.
+The company produces its faucets in a facility, that is, according to a company spokesman, as a "zero discharge" finisher.
 Only a tiny portion of the water used in production is discharged back into the environment.
 The rest is cleaned up, and used again.
 The facility regularly wins recognition for its careful management of waste and environmental pollutants.

 Styling is all in house, supervised by the Butlers.
 The faucets are stunningly styled and well made.
 We disassembled one that we got our hands on, just for the usual look-see.
 The finish and polishing was first rate.
 Absolutely gorgeous, in fact, equal to any we have seen anywhere.
 And, the faucet installed with no trouble whatsoever.
 Even the plumber could find nothing to grumble about — you have no idea how rare that is.